An Integral Spectral Representation of the Massive Dirac Propagator in the Kerr Geometry in Eddington-Finkelstein-type Coordinates: Preliminaries

-Finally, for the later computation of the resolvent of the Dirac Hamiltonian, we require specific results arising from Chandrasekhar's separation of variables of the system (\ref{KDE}).
-More precisely, we need the asymptotics of the radial ODE system at infinity, at the event horizon, and at the Cauchy horizon, as well as certain information about the eigenvalues and eigenfunctions of the angular ODE system.
+Finally, for the explicit computation of the resolvent of the Dirac Hamiltonian, we require specific results arising from Chandrasekhar's separation of variables of the system (\ref{KDE}).
+More precisely, we need the asymptotic solutions of the radial ODE system at infinity, at the event horizon, and at the Cauchy horizon, as well as certain information about the eigenvalues and eigenfunctions of the angular ODE system.
 In the following, these results are recalled.
 For a detailed analysis and proofs see \cite{R}.
 Substituting the separation ansatz

 in which $\omega \in \mathbb{R}$ and $k \in \mathbb{Z} + 1/2$, into (\ref{KDE}) yields the first-order radial and angular ODE systems

 where

 is the Regge--Wheeler coordinate,